Lam Research (NASDAQ:LRCX) Price Target Raised to $725.00

-Lam Research (NASDAQ:LRCX) had its price target lifted by Argus from $625.00 to $725.00 in a report published on Wednesday, Benzinga reports.
-Argus currently has a buy rating on the semiconductor company’s stock.
+Lam Research (NASDAQ:LRCX) had its price objective lifted by UBS Group from $590.00 to $725.00 in a research note published on Thursday morning, The Fly reports.
+UBS Group currently has a buy rating on the semiconductor company’s stock.

-Several other equities research analysts have also recently weighed in on LRCX.
-Needham & Company LLC cut shares of Lam Research from a buy rating to a hold rating in a research note on Friday, January 8th.
+Several other research firms also recently commented on LRCX.
+Deutsche Bank Aktiengesellschaft lifted their price objective on Lam Research from $575.00 to $680.00 and gave the stock a hold rating in a report on Thursday.
+Barclays lifted their price objective on Lam Research from $405.00 to $600.00 and gave the stock an overweight rating in a report on Tuesday, January 26th.
 They noted that the move was a valuation call.
-Credit Suisse Group raised their price target on shares of Lam Research from $650.00 to $750.00 and gave the stock an outperform rating in a research note on Friday, April 16th.
-Deutsche Bank Aktiengesellschaft raised their price target on shares of Lam Research from $575.00 to $680.00 and gave the stock a hold rating in a research note on Friday, April 16th.
-KeyCorp raised their price target on shares of Lam Research from $519.00 to $583.00 and gave the stock an overweight rating in a research note on Thursday, January 28th.
-Finally, Stifel Nicolaus raised their price target on shares of Lam Research from $550.00 to $620.00 in a research note on Thursday, January 28th.
-Four investment analysts have rated the stock with a hold rating and nineteen have issued a buy rating to the company.
-The company currently has a consensus rating of Buy and a consensus target price of $663.41.
+KeyCorp lifted their price objective on Lam Research from $583.00 to $755.00 and gave the stock an overweight rating in a report on Thursday.
+Argus lifted their price objective on Lam Research from $625.00 to $725.00 and gave the stock a buy rating in a report on Wednesday, April 21st.
+Finally, Credit Suisse Group lifted their price objective on Lam Research from $650.00 to $750.00 and gave the stock an outperform rating in a report on Thursday.
+Four analysts have rated the stock with a hold rating and nineteen have given a buy rating to the company.
+The company has an average rating of Buy and an average target price of $663.41.

-The firm also recently announced a quarterly dividend, which was paid on Wednesday, April 7th.
-Shareholders of record on Wednesday, March 17th were issued a dividend of $1.30 per share.
-This represents a $5.20 dividend on an annualized basis and a yield of 0.83%.
+The company also recently disclosed a quarterly dividend, which was paid on Wednesday, April 7th.
+Stockholders of record on Wednesday, March 17th were issued a dividend of $1.30 per share.
 The ex-dividend date of this dividend was Tuesday, March 16th.
-Lam Research’s dividend payout ratio is presently 32.60%.
+This represents a $5.20 annualized dividend and a dividend yield of 0.83%.
+Lam Research’s dividend payout ratio (DPR) is 32.60%.

-In other news, EVP Patrick J. Lord sold 4,166 shares of Lam Research stock in a transaction on Monday, March 1st.
-The shares were sold at an average price of $576.56, for a total transaction of $2,401,948.96.
-The sale was disclosed in a legal filing with the SEC, which is available through this link.
-Also, CEO Timothy Archer sold 4,464 shares of Lam Research stock in a transaction on Monday, February 8th.
+In other news, CEO Timothy Archer sold 4,464 shares of the business’s stock in a transaction that occurred on Monday, February 8th.
 The stock was sold at an average price of $515.00, for a total transaction of $2,298,960.00.
+The transaction was disclosed in a filing with the SEC, which is accessible through this link.
+Also, EVP Patrick J. Lord sold 4,166 shares of the company’s stock in a transaction on Monday, March 1st.
+The shares were sold at an average price of $576.56, for a total value of $2,401,948.96.
 The disclosure for this sale can be found here.
-Company insiders own 0.34% of the company’s stock.
+Insiders own 0.34% of the company’s stock.

-Institutional investors and hedge funds have recently bought and sold shares of the stock.
-Sound Income Strategies LLC lifted its position in Lam Research by 155.6% in the 1st quarter.
-Sound Income Strategies LLC now owns 46 shares of the semiconductor company’s stock valued at $27,000 after acquiring an additional 28 shares in the last quarter.
-Veritas Investment Partners UK Ltd. bought a new stake in Lam Research in the 4th quarter valued at $26,000.
+Institutional investors have recently made changes to their positions in the business.
+Sound Income Strategies LLC grew its position in Lam Research by 155.6% in the 1st quarter.
+Sound Income Strategies LLC now owns 46 shares of the semiconductor company’s stock valued at $27,000 after acquiring an additional 28 shares during the last quarter.
+Veritas Investment Partners UK Ltd. bought a new position in Lam Research in the 4th quarter valued at $26,000.
 Bartlett & Co.
-LLC bought a new stake in Lam Research during the 4th quarter worth about $27,000.
-Retirement Group LLC bought a new stake in Lam Research during the 4th quarter worth about $42,000.
-Finally, DB Wealth Management Group LLC bought a new stake in Lam Research during the 4th quarter worth about $34,000.
-84.03% of the stock is currently owned by institutional investors and hedge funds.
+LLC bought a new position in Lam Research in the 4th quarter valued at $27,000.
+Retirement Group LLC bought a new position in Lam Research in the 4th quarter valued at $42,000.
+Finally, DB Wealth Management Group LLC bought a new position in Lam Research in the 4th quarter valued at $34,000.
+84.03% of the stock is currently owned by institutional investors.

 Lam Research Company Profile